Sleeping Giant Loppet Event Day Instructions

 Getting to the Race Site

 The Sleeping Giant Loppet is held in Sleeping Giant Provincial Park with the start and finish at the Marie Louise Lake campground.
 Skiers will be able to drive to the race site, but car pooling is encouraged.
+Shuttle bus service from Thunder Bay to and from the race site is also available.
+Give it a try.
+You'll love it.
 Participants in the 35 km event should identify themselves to parking volunteers and park in the first available lot.
 More information specific to the 35km is noted below.